Technology-Agnostic/LSP/README.md

 ## Liskov Substitution Principle

 Example of fix for Liskov substitution principle violation.
-Classes "BookFormatter" in folder "before/1" and "BookFactory" in folder "before/2" violate OCP.
+Classes "Book", "AudioBook" and "VideoBook" in folder "before" violate LSP.
 The result of refactoring is in folder "after".
 Unit tests files are "entry points" here.

 ### Setup